PNP Canada: Provincial Nominee Programs – All You Need to Know

 The PNP PR processing time depends on the applicants’ entry type and the province to which they have applied.

-An Express Entry PNP applicant will receive priority in their application review, so their PNP Express Entry would take about 5 to 6 months.
+An Express Entry PNP applicant will receive priority in their application review, so their PNP Express Entry application will take about 5 to 6 months.
 This shorter average processing time contrasts with the 12 to 24 months for standard non-Express Entry applications, which always come second on the province’s list.

 Quebec, a province with distinctive PNP eligibility requirements, previously processed PNP nominations in just 20 days, although it has instead elected to adopt the maximum 6-month processing model.